OpenBfS/imis-iam/docker/README.md

 is already run during build respectively startup to create a new realm for the IMIS3 IAM application and the necessary clients.

-The management console of the Wildfly application server into which Keycloak is deployed can be reached under docker-host:49990.
-The credentials are the same as for the Keycloak web interface.

 ## Client application